uwuclxdy/uwuweb/docs/project-outline.md

   - Logic (functions) in centralized functions files that cannot be accessed via browser
   - Processing in page files (data retrieval, calculations, UI code - HTML)
 - The `[subfolder]_functions.php` file serves as a complete API for that role's functionality.

+## 11. Common Errors to Avoid
+- `Missing function's return type declaration` when defining functions
+- `Missing parameter's type declaration` when defining functions
+- `Missing return type declaration` when defining functions
+- `Column name must be either aggregated, or mentioned in GROUP BY clause` errors, caused by `ORDER BY s.name, gi.name";`
+- Fix `Unhandled \JsonException` by using a predefined function - sendJsonErrorResponse(string $message, int $statusCode = 400, string $context = ''): never
+- Fix `[EA] Null pointer exception may occur here.` by setting returning an error code, JSON response error message and terminating the script using a predefined function - sendJsonErrorResponse(string $message, int $statusCode = 400, string $context = ''): never